 With enough exercise, Black and Tan Coonhounds are laid-back indoor companions.
 They're happy to rest at your feet—or in your lap—for as long as you'll let them.
 Because they are known for their mournful-sounding bay and need space to run, they're not ideal apartment dogs.

 Black and Tans are rugged enough for the hunt and outdoor pursuits, and can tolerate a wide range of temperatures.
 They prefer to be near their people rather than outside in a kennel.
 While outside, they should be supervised and either leashed or kept in an area with a five-foot-high fence.
 Keeping them secure is important as their ears often shut off when their nose kicks in.
-If a Black and Tan catches a scent, he will follow it.
+If a Black and Tan catches a scent, he will follow it, so a personalized collar with your phone number on it is also important, should he get loose.

 Between half an hour to one hour of exercise per day will help keep the Black and Tan Coonhound well behaved and in good health.
 With enough exercise, they are often calm and relaxed indoors.